Jaguars throttle Falcons, 23-7

 LONDON – Pip pip tally ho.

-The Falcons played one of their three scheduled games against a 2022 playoff team and they didn’t stack up in the International Series against the Jaguars.
+The Falcons played one of their three scheduLaed games against a 2022 playoff team and they didn’t stack up in the International Series against the Jaguars.

 The Jaguars, the defending AFC South champs, stifled the Falcons’ offense, and put together a slew of long drives on their way to a 23-7 victory before 85,716 fans on Sunday at Wembley Stadium.